shrubom/ModularBankPaymentsAPITest/README.md

 		}
 ```

 ### To run the above test cases, run the ModularBankPaymentsTests.xml as TestNG suite.
 This will invoke all the POST and GET APIs.

+*There are POJO classes created for various Request and Response body objects, which will cater for multiple test scenarios*

 ## Test Output